markusfisch/bots/README.md

 	.....\n
 	.#...\n

 `X` is you.
+You can be any letter from A to Z.
 First line is in front of you, the last one is behind you.

 There are three terrain types: